Koelbel - 435

 Nathan Marshall is an Assistant Professor in the Leeds School of Business at the University of Colorado Boulder.
-His research explores the intersection of financial accounting and the capital markets.
-Specifically, Nathan is interested in the forces that shape information flows and financial reporting; how information intermediaries affect the capital markets; and the causes and consequences of litigation.
+His research largely focuses on the intersection of financial accounting and the capital markets, with a particular emphasis on the communication, dissemination and processing of corporate information and the role of information intermediaries in this process.
+Broadly speaking, Nathan's research speaks to the following topics: (i) corporate communication of performance information; (ii) information intermediaries and the processing of information; and (iii) the discretionary decisions of information intermediaries.
 Prior to beginning his academic career, Nathan was a manager at the litigation consulting firm The Kenrich Group in Chicago, Illinois.
 He worked as a litigation consultant for six years, primarily calculating and quantifying corporate damages from contractual disputes.
 Nathan also worked as a credit analyst for Standard Federal Bank prior to his consulting work.
 Nathan is a certified public accountant in the State of Illinois.

-Nathan currently teaches Principles of Accounting and Finance (BCOR 2002) in the Leeds School of Business.
+Nathan currently teaches Principles of Accounting I (BCOR 2203) in the Leeds School of Business.

 - PhD Indiana University